nicolas0dupuy/nicolas0dupuy/README.md

 I loved differential geometry so I learned from authors like ***Petersen*** and because I also loved abstract algebra, I learned ***Algebra*** from Serges Lang. <br>
 I also started to learned by practicing small homemade numerical simulations in C mainly (or in Caml, Maple, Mathematica)

-***2005-2010 : Master degree Sciences des Matériaux et Nano-objets*** <br>
+***2005-2011 : Master degree Sciences des Matériaux et Nano-objets*** <br>
 Those years were a period of doubts, where I mostly worked as a private maths teacher.
-I have cumulated hundreds of students of every level from middle school to university.
+I have cumulated hundreeds of students of different levels from middle school to university.
 Meanwhile I first attempted to pass a Master degree in Fundamental Mathematics and failed 2 attempts because of my irregularity.
 It still gave me thinking methods that helps me today. <br>
-I made up my mind when I decided to go for a Ph D in Physics and passed a Master in Material Science.
+I made up my mind when I decided to go for a Ph.
+D. in Physics and passed a Master in Material Science. <br>
+Topics included ***Magnetism***, ***Surface electronics***, ***solid state physics***, ***chemistry***, and ***numerical simulations***.
+It was challenging for me because I hadn't learned material science before and I passed this degree in two years.
+Meanwhile I sliwly decrease the number of students I was teaching because I wanted to success in finding a subject that matters to me for my Ph.
+D.

+CONTINUE